WHAT IS A FLEA?

 Rinse until the water runs clear.
 You may see dead fleas coming off.
 They might get caught in the hair and you will need to comb them out.
 They make fine tooth flea combs for this.

 We recommend shampooing twice.
-The second time using an oatmeal shampoo, or something that is soothing to the skin.
+The second time using something like an oatmeal shampoo, or something soothing to the skin.
 Also let this sit, but only for about 5 mins.
 Longer if the bites were severe.
 The second wash will also help remove dead fleas if they are caught.

 Towel dry or blow dry